gvwilson/fiction/iffy/index.md

 What the hell's going on?"

-"I'll brief you when you get here,"
+"I'll brief you when you get here," she replied crisply.
-Doctor Johel replied crisply.
-"Stay where you are for now—someone will collect you as soon as the situation stabilizes.
-Johel out."
+"Johel out."

 The Marine saluted and followed his squad mates down the gangplank.
 Down on the pier,
-another trio of Marines were zipping up a heavyweight navy blue bag just large enough to hold a body in an exoskeleton.
-With a drone circling overhead, they marched away.
+another pair of Marines had taken hold of their fallen comrade's exoskeleton.
+The dead man's head bounced up and down as they trotted after the stretcher.

+The sight made Iffy's stomach roll over.
 "That stuff in yer head tellin' you anythin'?"
-Iffy asked Wales.
+Iffy asked Wales desperately.

 He shook his head.
 "There's a total blackout.
-I could try one of the military channels, but if they spot me they'll think it's part of the attack."
+I could try one of the military channels, but if they spot me they'll think it's an attack."

 Three paces away Uncle Jack groaned and sat up.
 "What th' hell?" he mumbled.

 "You hit your head,"
 Wales said before Aunt Naggie or Iffy could speak.
-"Then the Marines showed up."

 Uncle Jack stood unsteadily.
 "Affin' hell."